Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

 \subsection{Higher-Dimensional Datasets}

-We also studied the performance of KNOB-SynC and its competitors on higher-dimensional datasets.
-These datasets are modest to higher-dimensional and had between 173 to 10993 records.
-For the higher-dimensional datasets ({\em i.e.}, with non-redundant dimension greater than 10), we found that all methods other than GSL-NN perform better when used on the first few ($m$) kernel principal components (KPCs) rather than on the raw data.
-For these methods and these datasets, we used the first $m$ KPCs of each dataset with $m$ chosen as the first time after which increases in the eigenvalues corresponding to the successive KPCs are below 0.5\%.
-GSL-NN was evaluated on the original datasets.
+We also study the performance of KNOB-SynC and its competitors on higher-dimensional datasets.
+These datasets are modest- to higher-dimensional, with between 173 to 10993 records.
+For the higher-dimensional datasets ({\em i.e.}, with non-redundant dimension greater than 10), we find that all methods other than GSL-NN generally perform better when used on the first few ($m$) kernel principal components (KPCs) rather than on the raw data.
+For these methods and these datasets, we use the first $m$ KPCs of each dataset with $m$ chosen as the first time after which increases in the eigenvalues corresponding to the successive KPCs are below 0.5\%.
+GSL-NN is implemented on the original datasets.
 Further, KNOB-SynC, K-mH and EAC are built on $k$-means whose results depend on the scale of the features.
-So, for these methods, we scaled each feature by the standard deviation prior to analysis unless the features were all collected on a similar scale, as with the {\em E. coli} example of Section~\ref{sec:ecoli} or the GRB dataset of Section~\ref{sec:app.GRB}.
-(Following the usual rule-of-thumb in multivariate statistics, we assume that features are on similar scales if the most variable feature has standard deviation no more than four times that of the feature with lowest variability.)
-We describe each dataset and then comprehensively summarize performance in Section~\ref{sec:HD}.
+So, for these methods, we scaled each feature by the SD prior to analysis unless the features were all collected on a similar scale, as with the {\em E. coli} example of Section~\ref{sec:ecoli} or the log-transformed GRB dataset of Section~\ref{sec:app.GRB}.
+(Following the usual rule-of-thumb in multivariate statistics, we assume that features are on similar scales if the most variable feature has SD no more than four times that of the feature with lowest variability.)
+Each dataset and the performance of each method is first described individually.
+A comprehensive summary of the performance of each method on each dataset follows in Section~\ref{sec:HD}.